SteveHarrison82/simple-pageobject/README.rst

 Overview
 --------

 This is a super lightweight page object library.
-I wanted to remove the mystic myth behind page-object and wanted to provide a package as simple and as light as possible
+I wanted to remove the mystic myth behind page-object and wanted to provide a package as simple and as light as possible that expains how page as objects are dodged around

 The library could be used with any python test framework, including e.g robotframework